-The Groot Winterhoek Wilderness is currently closed to the public until further notice due to a fire.
+The Groot Winterhoek Wilderness is currently closed to the public until the end of 2017, due to a fire.

 *The reserve is currently closed until further notice.